getian107/MGBB-GSA-QC/README.md

 ### Ancestry Assignment Results

-We calculated the Mahalanobis distance of each individual (w/ 10 PCs) from outlier-pruned ref panel pop (KGP_HGDP).
+We calculated the Mahalanobis distance of each individual (w/ 10 PCs) from outlier-pruned ref panel pop (KGP_HGDP) and filtered outliers by SD.

 | SD       | AFR       | AMR       | CSA | EAS | EUR | MID | OCE | Unassigned |
   | --------- | --------- | --------- | --------- | --------- |--------- |--------- |--------- |--------- |